-- 4. Older inscriptions on Crete are multilingual while younger ones are not.
+- 3. Linear A tries to separate consonants.
+If a modern word is spelled KARTA, then Linear A might spell it KARATA. - 4.
+Older inscriptions on Crete are multilingual while younger ones are not.
 In the beginning, people from around the Middle Sea settled in Crete, bringing their vocabulary with them. - 5.
 Nearly every long word can be parsed into units of two syllables, just like Finnish.

 Most vocabulary can be found in Kalevala, composed between 1435 and 1425 BC.

 Exception: mercantile terms like sub-total, total, duty, inventory, storage, tax, deposit, withdrawal, balance, profit, loss and contribution.
-These were the realm of women and ship captains, and perhaps unknown to the composer of Kalevala. - 6.
-Roots are followed by suffixes, making it easy to look up a word in a dictionary.
+These were the realm of women and ship captains, and perhaps unknown to the composer of Kalevala.

+6. Roots are followed by suffixes, making it easy to look up a word in a dictionary.

-Adjectives normally precede the noun but can follow the noun.
+Adjectives normally preced the noun but can follow the noun.